RxLaboratory/Duik/src-docs/docs/getting-started/preamble.md

 Although **the sections of the guide follow the order of the panels** in Duik's User Interface, it also makes sense to read them in this specific order, as **it's the usual workflow** when rigging and animating characters and props.

-[^1]: Visit [membership.rxlab.info](http://membership.rxlab.info) for more information about the community and RxLab. memeberships.
+[^1]: Visit [membership.rxlab.info](http://membership.rxlab.info) for more information about the community and RxLab. memberships.

 [^2]: Visit [showcase.rxlab.info](http://showcase.rxlab.info) to have a look at a selection of films and projects animated with RxLaboratory's tools.